-In 2006, the Greenpeace International document Roadmap to Recovery was launched at the 8th Convention on Biological Diversity in Curitiba, Brazil which represented the first scientific effort to identify candidate areas for a future representative global network of highly protected marine reserves (ocean sanctuaries) on the high seas - i.e. international waters beyond national jurisdiction.1 The work was done by a team of scientists from York University (led by Professor Callum Roberts) in collaboration with Greenpeace International.
+The protected area network created in Roadmap to Recovery was always intended for modification over In 2006, the Greenpeace International document Roadmap time as new and improved data became available, and to Recovery was launched at the 8th Convention on since its publication, much has materialised.
+Alongside Biological Diversity in Curitiba, Brazil which represented this, international support for ocean protection has also the first scientific effort to identify candidate areas for a increased.
+For example, negotiations are currently taking future representative global network of highly protected place for a Global Ocean Treaty to protect high seas marine reserves (ocean sanctuaries) on the high seas - i.e. biodiversity.
+To help inform this process, the Environment international waters beyond national jurisdiction.
+The work Foundation Greenpeace has funded 30x30: A Blueprint for was done by a team of scientists from York University (led by Ocean Protection to update the previous project, with work Professor Callum Roberts) in collaboration with Greenpeace again done by the University of York, under the leadership of Professor Callum Roberts.
+International.
 The network design was based on a wide variety of data sets and underpinned by key principles of marine reserve science.
-It was created using Marxan computer software supplemented by expert knowledge.
+It was created using Marxan Political and historical context computer software supplemented by expert knowledge.

-The original report also provided some context on the need for a network of marine reserves including summarising the threats and the lack of an effective governance regime.
-Key achievements of Roadmap to Recovery:

-- → Used criteria to identify Marine Protected Areas (MPAs) that were very similar to those later adopted by the Convention on Biological Diversity (CBD) - → Rebuked the claim that insufficient scientific information existed to identify priority areas for protection on the high seas - → Foresaw the need to develop a new UN Treaty to protect marine life in international waters and specifically the need for a new mechanism to implement marine reserves on the high seas - → Underscored the qualitative difference between highly protected marine reserves and other forms of marine protection
+The high seas and seabed, also known as marine Areas The original report also provided some context on the need Beyond National Jurisdiction (ABNJ), are the international for a network of marine reserves including summarising the waters that lie beyond any country's jurisdiction and threats and the lack of an effective governance regime.
+Key amount to 61% of the area of the world's oceans.
+However, achievements of Roadmap to Recovery: despite their great biological importance and enormous value to humankind, high seas ecosystems are mostly → Used criteria to identify Marine Protected Areas (MPAs) unprotected or poorly so.
+For example, there is currently that were very similar to those later adopted by the no comprehensive global framework to protect marine Convention on Biological Diversity (CBD) biodiversity in international waters, and the few high seas MPAs that do exist have so far been achieved through → Rebuked the claim that insufficient scientific regional seas conventions.
+However, these agreements information existed to identify priority areas for differ greatly in scope whereby the rules and standards protection on the high seas they apply are not uniform.
+For example, the process to establish MPAs in the North-East Atlantic and to develop → Foresaw the need to develop a new UN Treaty to protect appropriate management measures alongside them marine life in international waters and specifically was complex, and clearly illustrated gaps in the current the need for a new mechanism to implement marine governance regime for the high seas and the need to reserves on the high seas create a more integrated framework.
+It should also be noted that the regional seas conventions only cover a small → Underscored the qualitative difference between highly proportion of the high seas and there is no mechanism in protected marine reserves and other forms of marine place for creating, let alone effectively managing, MPAs in protection most ABNJ.